E-1 Treaty Trader Visa

 -

-Ensure that more than 50% of your trade is between your home country and the U.S.
+Ensure that over 50% of their international trade is conducted between the U.S. and the treaty country

 -